sina22r/Cisco-IOS-Command-Reference/Volumes/Volume01-IOS-Fundamentals/01_Basic_IOS_Commands.md

 # exit

-Syntax
+Syntax:

 exit

-Example
+Example:

 Router(config-if)# exit

 Router(config)#

-What it does
+What it does:

-Exits the current configuration mode and returns to the previous mode.
+Exits the current command mode and returns to the previous mode.

 ------------------------------------------------------------

 # end

-Syntax
+Syntax:

 end

-Example
+Example:

 Router(config)# end

 Router#

-What it does
+What it does:

-Immediately exits Configuration mode and returns to Privileged EXEC mode.
+Immediately exits all configuration modes and returns to Privileged EXEC mode.

 ------------------------------------------------------------

 # logout

-Syntax
+Syntax:

 logout

-Example
+Example:

 Router> logout

-Connection closed.
+Connection closed by foreign host.

-What it does
+What it does:

 Terminates the current CLI session.